The Command Stack¶

 }

-Here is an example showing how to create a command action and push it on the stack using the canvas-conttoller:
+Here is an example showing how the command action would be created and pushed onto the stack using the canvas-contoller:

 this.canvasController.do(command);